 Partial or Full Dentures

-Although there are a number of different materials available for partial or full dentures, their care instructions are relatively the same and are easy to follow along.
+Although there are a number of different materials available for partial or full dentures, their care instructions are relatively the same and are easy to follow.
+Below are the recommended tips and instructions to keep your denture clean and functioning.
+Of course, if you have any questions regarding your specific denture, you can always call or schedule an appointment and we can go over your case directly.

 If you use a denture fixing paste (such as Fixo-Dent or Poligrip), make sure the fixing paste is thoroughly removed from your denture at the end of each night.
 Do not put new layers of denture paste on top of old layers as this can harbor bacteria and is not good for you or your denture.

-If your denture is not fitting right, if you are biting one area first, it’s putting too much pressure on your remaining teeth, it’s loose or is rocking when you eat or talk, give us a call so we can evaluate your denture and possibly adjust it.
+If your denture is not fitting right, if you are biting one area first, it’s putting too much pressure on your remaining teeth or gums, it’s loose or rocking when you eat or talk, give us a call so we can evaluate your denture and possibly adjust it.

 If you were given a temporary partial for a front tooth (also referred to as a “party tooth”), it is important to not eat with it in as there is a risk of swallowing or breaking your partial.
 If you need to take your partial out to eat, make sure you have a case or somewhere safe to place it in while not in use as these appliances can easily be lost, broken, or discarded, especially while eating out at a restaurant.